 The present study deals with the screening of existing antiviral, antimalarial, and protease inhibitor FDA approved drugs against a crucial target of SARS-COV-2, the main protease, to find a faster remedy to the ever-spreading infection of COVID-19.
 Molecular docking and virtual screening of 200 FDA approved drugs revealed Velpatasvir and Glecaprevir could be the best choices to treat COVID-19 because of their strongest binding affinities around -9.0 kcal/mol with the SARS-COV-2 target.
 The FDA approved drug Indinavir being reported recently as one of the best inhibitors of SARS-COV-2, we have compared Indinavir with our screened-out drugs which outperform the former.
 To further validate the screening results, molecular dynamics and free energy calculation are underway.
-The present work can provoke antiviral assay study and clinical trials using Velpatasvir and Glecaprevir against the main protease of SARS-COV-2 (COVID-19).
+Post-molecular dynamics simulation, Velpatasvir and Glecaprevir will undergo antiviral assay study here against the main protease of SARS-CoV-2 (COVID-19) that will be decisive for the next clinical trial step.
 The structural insights, key interacting residues, and the binding mechanisms of the screened drugs would further help in designing a better inhibitor of the main protease.